janikvonrotz/janikvonrotz.ch/content/post/2024-11/22-digital-sustainability-and-llms.md

   - /images/factorio-pollution.png
 draft: false
 ---
-I experienced several events during the last week:
+This week I experienced:

 - [Dinacon](https://dinacon.ch/) 2024 - a yearly conference about digital sustainability
 - Playing the game [Factorio Space Age](https://www.factorio.com/space-age/overview)
 - Not having access to [Codeium](https://codeium.com/) and therefore writing code "offline"
 - Not being able to buy an [H100 GPU](https://www.amazon.com/NVIDIA-Graphics-Memory-Learning-Compute/dp/B0CMJCD2HG)

-And even though these events seem very different they have a lot in common.
+And even though these events seem unrelated, I think they have a lot in common.
 This is all about over consumption and resource availability.
 Let me elaborate ...

 <!--more-->